donovantc/react-shared/README.md

 `.js` files are interpreted by both web and native builds and are used to share common functionality

-`.jsx` files are interpreted by only web builds and are used to render only web specific content
+`.jsx` or `.web.js` files are interpreted by only web builds and are used to render only web specific content

 `.native.js` files are interpreted by only native builds (iOS and android) and are used to render only native specific content.